Payment Gateway Statistics 2025: Key Insights, Global Trends, and Future Projections

 • North America accounted for over 35% of the market share in 2022, primarily due to the widespread adoption of digital payments.

-• The e-commerce boom is driving growth, with global e-commerce sales projected to reach $7 trillion by 2024, creating immense demand for payment gateways.
+• The e-commerce boom is driving growth, with global e-commerce sales projected to reach $7.4 trillion in 2025, creating immense demand for payment gateways.

 • Cross-border payments are also expanding, contributing to an expected market increase of $11 billion by 2025.